 The province of Pontevedra has a love affair with Literature.
 The list of writers born in As Rías Baixas extends from the Middle Ages to the present day as well as the number of personalities from other provinces and latitudes who lived in the province of Pontevedra the most important episodes of their life.
 The writers Álvaro Cunqueiro; María Victoria Moreno, Carlos Casares, Agustín Fernández Paz and a long list of creators became citizens of the province of Pontevedra by adoption.

 Other writers have been somehow linked with the province, such as the Brazilian Nélida Piñón, whose parents were from the village of Cotobade.
 Other universal authors were deeply impressed by the province in their short visits.
 Such is the case of Jules Verne, who have made the treasures of Rande known to his readers; or Julio Cortázar, who swam "like Poseidon" in Nigrán.
 A land filled with literature, culture and magical landscapes.

 Vigo on board the Nautilus

 Jules Verne was inspired by the legend of the sunken galleons in Rande in his novel Twenty Thousand Leagues Under the Sea.
 "Well, Professor Aronnax, we're actually in that Bay of Vigo, and all that's left is for you to probe the mysteries of the place”.
 With these words and on board the Nautilus, Captain Nemo asked his prisoner, the biologist Pierre Aronnax, to take part in the search for the sunken gold in the Ría de Vigo.
-A century and a half later, the sculpture by José Molares reminds us of the mention of Vigo in this work by the brilliant writer.
+More than a century and a half later, the sculpture by José Molares reminds us of the mention of Vigo in this work by the brilliant writer.